econia-labs/amsterdam-2023-demo/README.md

    aptos init --profile user2
    ```

-1. Store their addresses in shell variables:
+1. Store their addresses in shell variables, and **make sure to use a leading `0x`** (you'll probably have to type it manually before you copy-paste the output from the `aptos init` call):

    ```bash
    # Make sure to use a leading 0x